About this course

 - directed study

-- independent study
+- independent study and research

 We’ll assess you using: